Symbyax was created by Ely Lilly & Co. by combining two of the company’s billion-dollar blockbuster drugs — Prozac and Zyprexa.

 - Olanzapine: The atypical antipsychotic is the active ingredient of Zyprexa, which is used to treat the symptoms of psychotic conditions such as bipolar disorder (manic depression) and schizophrenia.

 The U.S. Food and Drug Administration (FDA) originally approved Symbyax for the treatment of bipolar depression in 2003, and in 2009 it was approved for depression that is resistant to other antidepressants.
-Specifically, Symbyax can be used in adults with depression who have tried two other drugs to control depression unsuccessfully.
+Specifically, Symbyax can be used in adults with depression who have tried unsuccessfully to control depression with two other drugs.

 Prior to approving Symbyax for treating resistant depression in 2009, the FDA denied Eli Lilly’s application twice.
 Critics of antipsychotics say doctors prescribe them for unapproved uses and that these drugs should only be used in critically ill patients with schizophrenia.